hypercore-one/orchestrator-ansible-deployment/README.md

   - Port 55055 (P2P) must be accessible
   - Port 55000 (API) must be accessible
   - If UFW is enabled, these ports will be automatically configured
+- Public Nodes for ETH, BSC and Supernova
+- 120 QSR fused to the producer address.
+The installation will abort if sufficent QSR is not fused.

 ## Installing Ansible